Pacers spoil Embiid's 40-point night, beat Sixers 113-101

+PHILADELPHIA (AP) - Bojan Bogdanovic excitedly slammed the ball to the floor as the final second ticked off and a stunned crowd headed for the exits.

+For the entire night, 76ers center Joel Embiid electrified Philadelphia fans with one of the best individual performances of the season.
+In the end, it was the Indiana Pacers who made the most emphatic statement.

-PHILADELPHIA (AP) - Thaddeus Young had 26 points and 10 rebounds against his former team, and the Indiana Pacers overcame Joel Embiid's 40-point night to beat the Philadelphia 76ers 113-101 on Friday in a matchup of Eastern Conference contenders.
+Thaddeus Young had a season-high 26 points and 10 rebounds against his former team, Bogdanovic added 18 points, and the Pacers overcame Embiid's 40-point night to beat the 76ers 113-101 on Friday in a matchup of Eastern Conference contenders.

 Embiid also had 21 rebounds, becoming the first Sixers player with at least 30 points and 20 rebounds in a game since Charles Barkley on Dec.
 7, 1990.
 Embiid is the first player in the NBA this season with a 40-point, 20-rebound game.